panoplymedia/local-cache/README.md

 }

 func main() {
-	// construct a new cache
-	c, err := cache.NewCache("foo", time.Minute)
+	// construct a new cache (in this case, we're setting a 1-min TTL) c, err := cache.NewCache("foo", time.Minute)
 	if err != nil {
 		fmt.Println(err)